top of page

 Many also feel if they think that they are at ease and appear attractive they also feel confident about themselves, and that certainly reflects on their work.
 On the other hand, if they simply put on something tedious then that would affect their mood negatively throughout the day.

 So, what do you do?
 I advise you to just opt for something you feel energetic within.
 If formals make you feel that way, why not pick them!
 If casuals are your thing, I wouldn’t mind suggesting that as well!
-It the end, it’s your take.
+At the end, it’s your take.

 Comments